 The Sega CD Version

-The story this time is altered strangely than the others, which barely touched on it.
-Jonathan Harker is a vampire hunter who sets out to destroy Dracula.
+The story this time is altered to a greater degree than the others, which barely touched on it.
+Jonathan Harker is now a vampire hunter who sets out to destroy Dracula.
 Mina is never mentioned, but a reanimated Lucy Westenra serves as a boss and refers to Harker as her love, which makes no sense.
 The levels follow the same pattern as in the other games, but are now connected with very confusing snippets from the film.
 Often these clips have little to nothing to do with what’s happening in the level, and are really only there to show off what the Sega CD can do, but it’s not very impressive since they are so heavily compressed and have no original audio.

-Here we see a shift in the gameplay from action platforming, to side-scrolling fighting.
+Here we see a shift in the gameplay from action platformer, to side-scrolling beat-’em-up.
 Although the game is clearly going for a sort of Double Dragon-esque style, the visual design prevents it from being nearly that dynamic.
 Because the levels are all pre-rendered FMVs that scroll behind you as you more to the right, you are restricted to just moving back and forth in a straight line, and since there are so few humanoid enemies the game almost feels like a slow, clunky side-scrolling shooter with no shooting.
 Bats, Birds, and rats all come at you Galaga style, and your slow movement usually just results in you taking a hit from just about every enemy that comes your way.
 There are other hazards that come from the foreground and the background, as well as some small platforming challenges, but the sluggish and imprecise controls almost guarantees that you’ll get hit.
 Unlike the previous games, Harker has no weapons, opting to take on the evil hoards with his bare hands.
 Your attacks feel very weak and have little reach.
 The whole experience is laborious.

 This game has very poor presentation.
 The main selling point is the advanced 3D graphics, but in reality the levels are just pre-rendered FMV corridors.
 As you move foreword the background moves slightly, but you cannot go back.
 The CG backgrounds also emphasize the jarring, digitized Harker model.
 His animation is very choppy and just looks like a man awkwardly walking in front of a blue screen.
 The bland, animated enemies do not help this effect.
 Each level is introduced by a narrator with a thick Romanian accent, who describes what’s coming next.
 The quality of the voice clips is pretty good, but most of the sound effects in the game proper are pretty weak and unimpressive.